rob-murray/ipac/README.md

 #### How to get started

-To use this application we need a few items:
+To install and use this application we need a few components:

 * Postgres database
 * Java application server
 * JDK to build the deployable artifact

-For more information about using this application see [Installation](#installation) to install or [Usage Intructions](ipac/tree/master/Usage_Instructions.md)
+For more information about using this application see [Installation](#installation) to install or [Usage Intructions](/rob-murray/ipac/blob/master/Usage_Instructions.md)

 If you wish to contribute and enhance this application the please see the [Development](#development) section.